rossgalloway/YAM-documentation/Tutorials/github.md

-# Github
+# Getting Started With Github

+### 👋

-👋 This tutorial will walk you through uploading and editing documents on Github so that they will display on the YAM Governance Repository (This website!).
+This tutorial will walk you through uploading and editing documents on Github so that they will display on the YAM Governance Repository (This website!).
 Github can seem scary when you first start playing around with it and Git, the underlying software that Github uses, can be frustrating at times.
 But once you get the hang of it, you can unlock some incredibly useful and powerful features.

 This is a beginner tutorial, assuming you basically know nothing about github, and it focuses on using the github website to interact with git and github.
 At the end of the tutorial I will list some nice tools that make writing documents easier than doing everything on the Github website, but you can do everything without leaving it.